 Mr. Unholz joined the Air Force in September 1984 where he was commissioned as a communications officer in April 1985 before retiring as a Lieutenant Colonel in September 2005.
-He entered civil service in 2005 after retiring from active-duty.
-His career includes positions in acquisition, sustainment, operations, and test, having led squadrons, a group, and directorate along with serving on MAJCOM staff and as Center Chief of Staff.
+He entered civil service in 2005 after retiring from active duty.
+His career includes positions in acquisition, sustainment, operations, and test while having led squadrons, a group, and directorate along with serving on MAJCOM and NATO staff and as Center Chief of Staff.

->

-> 3. March 1989 – June 1992, Flight Commander and Chief of Network Administration, Squadron Officer School, Maxwell AFB, Ala.
+3. March 1989 – June 1992, Flight Commander and Chief of Network Administration, Squadron Officer School, Maxwell AFB, Ala.

 4. June 1992 – May 1995, ICBM Software Engineering Manager and Chief, Systems Software Branch, Silo-Based ICBM System Program Office, Hill AFB, Utah

 5. May 1995 – May 1998, Systems Analyst, Plans and Requirements Officer, Executive Officer, and Central Region Network Manager, Headquarters Allied Forces Central Europe (NATO), The Netherlands.
 (Network Operations Officer-In-Charge, Operation JOINT ENDEAVOR and Chief, Wide Area Network Management, Operation JOINT GUARD, Sarajevo, Bosnia)

 6. May 1998 – Nov.
 1999, C4I Test Manager, Air Force Operational Test and Evaluation Center, Kirtland AFB, N.M.
 (Wing Executive Officer, Operation SOUTHERN WATCH, Prince Sultan Air Base, Kingdom of Saudi Arabia)

 7. Nov.
 1999 – Aug.
 2000, Commander, 377th Communications Squadron, Kirtland AFB, N.M.